ronebenja/OLMS/README.md

 ### About the Project
 The Project was developed using PHP, JavaScript, and CSS.
 This Website Project contains an Admin and User side.<br/>
 The Admin side manages all the management like adding and managing categories, authors, books, issued books, and so on.
 The admin has an important role in the management of this online library system.<br/>
-This Online Library Management System has two modules -- Admin Module
+This Online Library Management System has two modules<br/>
+Admin Module <br/>
--- User Module
+User Module

 #### For Admin Module Features: